whichdigital/ruby-roadshow/problems/04-rock-paper-scissors/README.md

 Sets the players of the tournament

 #next_game
-Runs games through to completion and returns the score
+Runs a game through to completion and returns the score

 #in_progress?
 Returns true if there are games that are yet to be played